deathworlders/online/content/books/deathworlders/chapter-65-leaps-of-faith.md

 “They’ll be back,” Vark predicted, as the back of the riot started to turn ragged and drain away down alleyways and into the warrens below the old ruined streets.
 “Take more’n one bloody nose ‘ta beat all the fight outta them.”

-“They’ve got four hundred years of pent-up frustration, rage and justice to work out of their systems.”
+“They’ve got four hundred years of pent-up frustration, rage and injustice to work out of their systems.”

 “Ayup.”
 Vark sank to all fours and shook as if he was trying to re-seat his NBC gear.
 “C’mon.
 You and I gotta get ready.
 The Great Father’s gonna be here soon ‘ta meet with the object of their hatred.”